Is Thinking of Real Estate As a Seasonal Market Useful Anymore?

 We Service Many Price Points & Markets

-This issue is important to Heather Graham and myself because we service many price points and markets year around, seeking to understand all of them so we may best service our clients.
+This issue is important to Heather Graham and me because we service many price points and markets year-round, seeking to understand all of them so we may best serve our clients.
 All addresses and all price points have both challenges and advantages.
-In order for us to perform at the high level our clients have come to expect, we believe the best way to understand these factors is to examine the conditions that enable them.
+In order for us to perform at the high level, our clients have come to expect, we believe the best way to understand these factors is to examine the conditions that enable them.

-Census data tells us that while Evergreen has a rare combination of top-rated schools and an active lifestyle, less than 23% of households in Evergreen have school age children, and a highly mitigating percentage of their moves stay within district.
+Census data tells us that while Evergreen has a rare combination of top-rated schools and an active lifestyle, less than 23% of households in Evergreen have school-age children, and a highly mitigating percentage of their moves stay within the district.

 My Sotheby’s contemporaries in Texas tell me that sales slow there during their brutal Summer months and pick up in the Winter.
-This is important knowledge about one of our largest feeder markets, but Texas markets are well behind mid western areas like Chicago, with its brutally long and cold winter months when it comes to sending people to the Colorado foothills.
-This population shows up in force and truly appreciate our climate all year round, but especially our relatively mild and pleasant winters.
-These other markets could start to explain why our experience with the local fourth quarter real estate market has been so productive.
+This is important knowledge about one of our largest feeder markets, but Texas markets are well behind mid-western areas like Chicago, with its brutally long and cold winter months when it comes to sending people to the Colorado foothills.
+This population shows up in force and truly appreciates our climate all year round, but especially our relatively mild and pleasant winters.
+These other markets could start to explain why our experience with the local fourth-quarter real estate market has been so productive.

 In Today’s Market, “Hot,” Is an Understatement

 Inventory of Properties Listed for Sale

 Inventory has been relatively steady around these levels in recent weeks.

 Our hot $500,000 and lower market segment was the first to recover from the great recession, aided by investors absorbing as much of the “have-to-sells” as they could, as fast as they could.
 For the most part, the remainder consisted of pent-up demand and discretionary sellers, as inventory burned off quickly.
 Lately, however, the demand has caused such appreciation that appraisers are challenged to keep up with the new values.